Gergő Nagy (ice hockey)

-Gergo Nagy (born October 10, 1989) is a Hungarian professional ice hockey forward.
-He is currently playing with Hungarian club, Ferencvárosi TC who compete in the Erste Liga.
+Gergő Dániel Nagy (born 10 October 1989) is a Hungarian professional ice hockey forward.
+He has played in the Erste Liga with Budapest Jégkorong Akadémia HC since the 2024–25 season.

+Playing career

-Nagy returned to Alba Volan on July 1, 2015, after two North American seasons within the Chicago Wolves organization of the American Hockey League (AHL).
+Nagy returned to Alba Volán Székesfehérvár on 1 July 2015, after two North American seasons within the Chicago Wolves organization of the American Hockey League (AHL).

 Nagy competed at the 2009 Men's World Ice Hockey Championships and 2016 Men's World Ice Hockey Championships as a member of the Hungary men's national ice hockey team.